ha5ha6/judy_blog/_pages/cartpole.md

 ### REINFORCE and baseline

-We directly learn a parameterized stochastic Gaussian policy, which is different from epsilon-greedy policy derived from a learned value function
+We directly learn a linear parameterized Gaussian policy, which is different from epsilon-greedy policy derived from a learned value function in the above methods

 $$\pi(a \mid s, \boldsymbol{\theta})=\mathcal{N}(\boldsymbol{\theta}^T X, \exp(\boldsymbol{\theta}^T X))$$

+Note:

+- since Gaussian policy is a stochastic policy, the exploration is done in the parameter space with the Gaussian varience $\sigma^2$

+- REINFORCE requires the policy to be differentiable and we have to manually derive the log derivative of the policy for gradient updating

+We simply use an average-return baseline

 See this post for more details [Policy Gradient and Actor Critic](https://ha5ha6.github.io/judy_blog/pgac/)

 **Customized Gym Env:**

-We use a continuous action env from this [link](https://gist.github.com/iandanforth/e3ffb67cf3623153e968f2afdfb01dc8)
+The continuous action env is from this [link](https://gist.github.com/iandanforth/e3ffb67cf3623153e968f2afdfb01dc8)

 **Experimental setting:**